 - o.1.
 The official competitions of the FIE are organised according to the following rules. - o.2.
 1. The official competitions of the FIE are open to fencers (individual or team) of all FIE member countries. - 2.
-Every competitor or participant in a competition, irrespective of his status, is required to be licensed for the current season (cf. Statutes, Chapter IX).
+Every competitor or participant in a competition, irrespective of his status, is required to be a holder of a current international licence (cf. Statutes, Chapter IX).